-Without a doubt, losing sleep because a Mockingbird won't stop singing and chirping all night is no fun.
+Without a doubt, losing sleep due to a bird singing and chirping all night is frustrating.

 Chasing the bird away may work for a short while, but it's unlikely to work permanently.